Is Zoom HIPAA-Compliant?

-While it is true that President Trump has relaxed HIPAA-compliance requirements around telehealth (which includes video teleconferencing) for the duration of the Covid-19 pandemic, the pandemic will eventually end and companies who have invested time and money accelerating their telehealth infrastructure would prefer to not have to change everything because they chose a non-compliant solution and now compliance is “back on the table.”
-We’re all slightly on edge and out of rhythm at the moment, but HIPAA regulations and the immense costs of data breaches for telehealth will be back.
+While it is true that HIPAA compliance requirements around telehealth were relaxed (which includes video teleconferencing) for the duration of the Covid-19 pandemic, the pandemic will eventually end.
+Companies that have invested time and money in accelerating their telehealth infrastructure would prefer not to have to change everything because they chose a non-compliant solution.
+Now compliance is “back on the table.”

-If your company is involved in processing ePHI and intends to use video-conferencing and calls to allow people to work from home, it needs to know whether Zoom is HIPAA-compliant.
+If your healthcare organization processes ePHI and uses video-conferencing and calls to enable people to work from home, it must know whether Zoom is HIPAA-compliant.

 What Is Zoom Video Communications?

-Zoom Video Communications is a company behind a range of different services, mainly associated with video calls, video-conferencing and other types of online collaboration.
-It has become quite popular over the past few years, particularly for business use, so it may be the first platform organizations turn to now that many employees are working from home.
+Zoom Video Communications is a company that offers a range of different services, mainly associated with video calls, video-conferencing, and other types of online collaboration.
+It has become quite popular over the past few years, particularly for business use, so it may be appealing for healthcare organizations to adopt.

 Do Video Call Solutions Like Zoom Need to Be HIPAA-Compliant?

-If your organization is involved in healthcare or it processes electronic protected health information (ePHI) on behalf of others, then it needs to be cognizant of the HIPAA regulations and always deal with the data appropriately.
+Any covered entity that processes electronic protected health information (ePHI) on behalf of others needs to be aware of the HIPAA regulations and deal with the data appropriately.

-This applies when data is collected, stored, and transmitted, whether by email or any other type of technology.
+HIPAA regulations apply when data is collected, stored, and transmitted by email or other technologies.
 This includes video calls and conferences.
-Perhaps this is easy to overlook, because many of us don’t personally store the video data from our calls – but that doesn’t mean the information can’t be intercepted by attackers or accidentally leaked, both of which can have significant repercussions for victims.
+Perhaps this is easy to overlook because many organizations don’t store the video data from calls – but that doesn’t mean the information can’t be intercepted by attackers or accidentally leaked, both of which can have significant repercussions for victims.

-If a video calling platform is not HIPAA-compliant and is poorly secured, it’s possible for attackers to insert themselves and either access or record calls.
-This information can then be used in a range of crimes, ranging from extortion to identity theft.
+If a video calling platform is not HIPAA-compliant and is poorly secured, attackers can insert themselves and either access or record calls.
+Cybercriminals can then use this information in various crimes, ranging from extortion to identity theft.

-Organizations that are found to violate HIPAA can be met with severe penalties, including up to $50,000 for each civil violation, or up to $250,000 and 10 years imprisonment for each criminal violation.
+Organizations that violate HIPAA can meet severe penalties, including up to $50,000 for each civil violation or up to $250,000 and 10 years imprisonment for each criminal violation.

 Is Zoom HIPAA-Compliant for Video Calls & Teleconferences?